-The Met is on the side of the Central Park and it’s one of the most important and largest art museums in the word.
+The Met is on the side of the Central Park and it’s one of the most important and largest art museums in the world.
 It is a treasure chest of art where art lovers could find masterpieces basically from all over the world.
-The museum is divided into numerous sections that makes it almost impossible to complete in a day!
+The museum is divided into numerous sections that make it almost impossible to complete in a day!

 Solomon R. Guggenheim Museum

 It is usually referred to as The Guggenheim, as it’s one of the oldest art museums in the city, rather close to the Met.
 The museum focuses on its collection of contemporary art, especially from impressionists and post-impressionists throughout the years.
 The museum has a permanent collection exhibit and also hosts temporary modern art exhibitions, one of my favorite paintings would be Vassily Kandinsky’s Composition 8 – this painting actually opened my eyes to contemporary art, especially Impressionism the first time.

 The modern and sleek design of the museum is also widely-recognized to the world.
 The hallway is actually a continuous platform that spirals down the ground floor, making the entire the viewing experience fluid and smooth.

 New Museum of Contemporary Art

 The museum is rather “new” considering it was established 40 years ago and it’s located on the Lower East Side of Manhattan (a.k.a.
 Soho).
 It’s among the few museums worldwide exclusively devoted to presenting international contemporary art from around the world, and that’s why it’s called “New”.
 It is a center for exhibitions, information, and documentation about living artists whose work did not yet have wide public exposure or critical acceptance.
 The founder and curator had neither personal resources nor a collection, just abundant resourcefulness and a passion for living culture.